 Upping your folate for heart protection

-If you have rheumatoid arthritis, especially if you take disease-modifying drugs, it’s vital that you increase your folate levels in order to protect your heart and blood vessels.
+If you have rheumatoid arthritis, especially if you take disease-modifying drugs, it’s vital that you increase your folate levels to protect your heart and blood vessels.

 You can find folic acid in numerous foods, including: